-All WashU policies listed below apply to information technology as well as to other forms of communication and activity.
+All WashU policies listed below applies to information technology as well as to other forms of communication and activity.
 In addition, these policies are fully recognized by the WashU Computer Use Policy.
 All users are responsible for being aware of and complying with regulations and Information Security Policies.
-Use of WashU systems or network that violates any of these policies will be investigated and sanctions may be applied, including termination.
+Use of WashU systems or networks that violates any of these policies will be investigated and sanctions may be applied, including termination.

 Use of WashU Resources

 WashU resources are shared resources available to further educational, research, medical, service, and university-related activities and missions.
 The WashU community should abide by federal, state, and city laws, regulations and university policy.

 WashU does not monitor the content of web pages or other online communications and is not responsible for the views expressed by individual users.

 The personal use of WashU systems and networks should be limited in nature, scope, and appropriateness.